nilshoffmann/maltcms/src/site/markdown/documentation/commands/alignment/CenterStarAlignment.md

 <h1>CenterStarAlignment</h1>
-Class: `maltcms.commands.fragments.alignment.CenterStarAlignment`
+**Class**: `maltcms.commands.fragments.alignment.CenterStarAlignment`
-Description: Creates a multiple alignment by selecting a reference chromatogram based on highest overall similarity or lowest overall distance of reference to other chromatograms.
+**Workflow Slot**: ALIGNMENT
-Workflow Slot: ALIGNMENT
+**Description**: Creates a multiple alignment by selecting a reference chromatogram based on highest overall similarity or lowest overall distance of reference to other chromatograms.

 ---